-It couldn’t be any easier to install Chromium on Ubuntu 18.04 LTS and above, both from the command line and from the Ubuntu Software store.
+It’s super easy to install Chromium on Ubuntu 18.04 LTS and above, both from the command line and from the Ubuntu Software store.

 Chromium is also used as the basis for several other leading web browsers, including Vivaldi, Opera, and (most recently) Microsoft Edge.